GamesOfSummer/movies-website/README.md

 Really love how the scffold project is setup - React, Typescript, prettier, eslint... all the things I install while on my clients!

 # Given more time, what next feature or improvement would you like to add to your project?

+I wanted to use GraphQL!
+"Schema Introspection Failure.
+Introspection is disabled on this endpoint.
+Enable introspection to populate your schema."

 I also updated the package.json - Next and Storybook are both a major version behind in the template.
 I use NCU to manage this.
 When I saw that eslint conflicted with eslint-config-next, I opetd to keep the existing version of eslint.
 This is something I'd look into at a later date.
 In this Javascript ecosystem, I keep my finger on the pulse of the package.json.
 An old one can lead to issues, or usually, project crippling tech debt.